Mimi Doringo: Activism

-Doringo became a member of Kadamay in 2017, becoming its National Spokesperson in 2018 and National Secretary General in 2020.
+Doringo became a member of the Kalipunan ng Damayang Mahihirap (Kadamay) in 2017, becoming its national spokesperson in 2018 and National Secretary General in 2020.
 As an urban poor activist, she has spoken at took part in campaigns and mobilizations most especially affecting the urban poor, such as demolitions, fare hikes, state violence, and lack of decent work.
 She has stressed the dynamics of women and vendors experiencing worse violence such as confiscations without warnings and lack of access to barangay services.

 For speaking up against alleged corruption of the local government of Pandi, especially on housing, she was declared persona non grata in that town in 2021.

-In 2022, she spoke against the Maharlika Wealth Fund, invoking that President Ferdinand Marcos, Jr. still has ₱203 billion worth of unpaid taxes.
+In 2022, she spoke against the Maharlika Wealth Fund, invoking that President Bongbong Marcos still has ₱203 billion worth of unpaid taxes.

-In 2024, she criticized Presidential Adviser on Poverty Larry Gadon for saying that worse living conditions in the Philippines are part of imagination, blasting against sentiments by the opposition.
-Doringo said that Gadon's feet are not touching the ground.
+In May 2024, she criticized Presidential Adviser on Poverty Larry Gadon for saying that the perceived degradation of living conditions in the Philippines are merely "imaginary".

+On December 4, 2024, Doringo and 74 others filed the second impeachment complaint against Vice President Sara Duterte, citing betrayal of public trust for her office's alleged misuse of confidential funds.
+By February 2025, it was consolidated with two other complaints into a single impeachment complaint and signed by 240 lawmakers out of 305, reaching the 1/3 vote threshold and impeaching Vice President Duterte.

+On January 26, 2026, Doringo and 35 others filed the second impeachment complaint against President Bongbong Marcos, citing his potential involvement in the "BBM Parametric Formula" used by the Department of Public Works and Highways, which they alleged to have allowed systemic corruption in government, as well as his alleged involvement in kickback schemes and unprogrammed appropriations.

-2024 Senate run
+2025 Senate run

 Doringo holding a consultation with an urban poor community under the threat of demolition in Tondo.

 She was revealed as part of Makabayan Senatoriable slate on National Heroes Day, August 26, 2024.